 Muni California intermediate portfolios invest at least 80% of assets in California municipal debt.
 Because the income from these bonds is generally free from federal taxes and California state taxes, these portfolios are most appealing to residents of California.
-These portfolios have durations of 4.5 to 7.0 years (or, if duration is unavailable, average maturities of five to 12 years).
+These portfolios have durations of 4.0 to 6.0 years (or average maturities of five to 12 years).

-Category Group Index: Barclays Municipal TR USD Category Index: Barclays Municipal California Exempt TR Morningstar Index: None
+Category Group Index: Barclays Municipal TR USD

+Category Index: BBgBarc Municipal M.F.
+CA Interm TR USD